vdclab/vdclab-wiki/WebLogo3.md

 > A sequence logo is a graphical representation of an amino acid or nucleic acid multiple sequence alignment and is a useful way to visualize and present consensus sequences.
 In general, a sequence logo provides a richer and more precise description of, for example, a binding site, than an ordinary consensus sequence would.
 &NewLine;
-WebLogo is a web-based application designed to make the generation of sequence logos easy and painless.
+WebLogo is a web-based application designed to take multiple sequence alignments and generate a graphical representation of the consensus sequence (i.e. the sequence logo).
 {.is-info}

 ## User Notes